 (12) 10.24.17.07C(4)(b) and .07D(5)(b) The hospital shall create a multiple care area group (emergency department, coronary care unit, and cardiac catheterization laboratory) that includes, at a minimum, the physician and nursing leadership of each care area and meets monthly to review any and all issues related to the primary PCI system, identify problem areas, and develop solutions.

 Q12a.
 Please provide a list of the dates of the multiple care area group meetings and the names and titles of those in attendance at each meeting.

 Q12b.
+Please provide meeting minutes of the multiple care area group meetings

+Q12c.
 If meetings did not take place as required monthly, please explain.

 (13) 10.24.17.07C(4)(c) and (d) At least semi-annually, as determined by the Commission, the hospital shall conduct an external review of at least five percent of randomly selected PCI cases performed in the applicable time period as provided in Regulation .08 that includes at least three cases per physician or all cases if the interventionalist performed fewer than three cases.
 The hospital shall evaluate the performance of each interventionalist through an internal or external review, as follows: